Search

 Table of Contents

-• India-EU Trade Agreement Overview
+• Conclusion of India-EU Trade Negotiations

 By Manoj Kumar and Shivangi Acharya

-The announcement could follow Indian Prime Minister Narendra Modi's meeting with European Council President Antonio Costa and European Commission President Ursula von der Leyen, who will co-chair an India-EU summit during their visit to India from January 25 to 28, one of the Indian government sources said.
+An announcement could follow Indian Prime Minister Narendra Modi's meeting with European Council President Antonio Costa and European Commission President Ursula von der Leyen, who will co-chair an India-EU summit during their visit to India from January 25 to 28, one of the Indian government sources said.

-If finalised and ratified by the European Parliament, a process that could take at least a year, the trade pact would boost Indian exports such as textiles and jewellery, the official said.
+If finalised and ratified by the European Parliament, a process that could take at least a year, the trade pact would boost Indian exports such as textiles and jewellery, the Indian official said.
 Negotiations were relaunched in 2022 after a nine-year pause, gaining traction last year amid rising trade tensions.

 In August, President Donald Trump doubled tariffs on Indian imports to as much as 50%, among the highest in the world.